ctgarma/burstsms-api-client/README.md

 # burstsms-api-client
 Burstsms client and api for sending sms messages using ReactJS and nodejs api using express

+Converts URL with Bitly URL before sending the message.
+You will need an access token from bitly.

 clone or download and install using: npm install